 As well as app-controlled brightness, tone and colour it can also act as a bedside smart alarm with its gradual wake-up feature.
 It has a three hour battery life on one charge and a handy low power mode.

 The ilumi A19 is the flagship Bluetooth bulb and one of three in a series of smart lights from the company.
 There are also larger lights you can choose to illuminate bigger rooms, or you could go with the newest addition: a smart LED strip.

 It's not the first smart strip we've seen, but it is the first one suitable for outdoor usage.
 That means you can set up the lights wherever you'd like because of its versatility.
 To top it off, all the bulbs can work together through the iOS or Android app.

 Misfit offers features to rival the big names in smart lighting – millions of colours, app controls for brightness and temperature – and adds a few of its own tricks.

 For instance, integration with its Misfit Flash fitness tracker means you can turn the bulbs on and off with a tap if your phone isn't handy.
 It has a unique design crafted from aircraft aluminium.
 And the Bolt system uses a Bluetooth mesh rather than Wi-Fi.

 Misfit has actually pulled the Bolt from its UK site, but it's still available on the US site.

 MiPow Playbulb Garden

 This LED solar garden light is equipped with a 20 hour battery life, from a full sunny-charge.
-It will turn out automatically when it's dark and a smart light sensor conserves energy when it is bright out.
-It's IP65 certified, so will survive the rain and the accompanying app allows you to program a wide range of colourful schemes.
+It will turn out automatically when it's dark and a smart light sensor conserves energy when it's bright out.
+It's IP65 certified, so will survive the rain, and the accompanying app allows you to program a wide range of colourful schemes.

 Shop for recommended smart home tech on Amazon